Understandably, she was concerned. She knew she had to quickly improve her company’s email deliverability and domain reputation.

 Dry powder: Warm-up Another Email in the Background

 We are of the opinion that you can’t be over-prepared when guarding your team’s email deliverability.
 Account for the worst-case scenario, which is that your email deliverability falls wayside.
-Expect that your emails might suddenly land in spam, at least temporarily.
+Expect that your emails might suddenly land in “spam jail”, at least temporarily.

 We pioneered a process around this that we are unveiling for the first time.
 Here’s what you do: Warm up another email in the background from the very beginning, so you’re always prepared to switch if you ever need to.
 You’ll be glad you did the upfront legwork here.

 If you end up swapping your email for the one in reserve, your work is not done yet.
 You’ll need to set up another email to run in the background.
-Rinse and repeat, and never get caught off guard.
+Rinse and repeat.
+Never get caught off guard.